-In this phase, residents / members of the Homeowners Association are activated, informed and involved in the decision-making process for the energy saving renovation.
+In this phase, residents/ members of the CA are activated, informed and involved in the decision-making process for the energy saving renovation.

 In this phase, it is important that the Association's Board and its members are familiar with what is expected of them during this process, and what they can expect from the parties involved.
 There are pitfalls and there are steps that can help them become a knowledgeable principal client.
 They also learn what is needed to develop support among the association membership.
-Here, a municipality can provide effective support, for example by offering independent information and/or a course and by facilitating activities that will strengthen the organisation and its attitude towards renovation.
+Here, a municipality can provide effective support, for example by offering independent information and/or a course and by facilitating activities that will strengthen the organization and its attitude towards renovation.

-- Members of the HOA including residents in general, members of a sustainability committee, the Association's Board;
+- · Members of the CA including residents in general, members of a sustainability committee, the Association's Board;

-- Ambassador of the IHRS (first contact with the client);
+- · Ambassador of the IHRS (first contact with the client);

-- Social process supervisor;
+- · Social process supervisor;

 - Municipality;

-- Condominium manager.
+- · Condominium manager.

-6.2 Courses supporting the initiation phase
+6.1.1 Courses supporting the initiation phase

-6.2.1 The importance of good management in a Homeowners Association
+The importance of good management in a Condominium Association17

-Target group: Homeowners Association members
+Target group: CA members

-Objective: To make residents of an owner-managed association aware of
+Objective: To make residents of an owner-managed association aware of:

-- their rights and obligations as an association member; - the importance of good governance; - the challenges posed by the energy transition and what it means for their Association; - proper financial planning based on a full Multi-Year Projection: - the possibility of a cost-neutral renovation of their building; - the unique working method in an integrated approach such as that offered by WNR.
+- their rights and obligations as an association member; - · the importance of good governance; - the challenges posed by the energy transition and what it means for their Association; - · proper financial planning based on a full Multi-Year Projection; - · the possibility of a cost-neutral renovation of their building; - the unique working method in an integrated approach such as that offered by an IHRS such as WNR in the Netherlands.